First Month as a Startup Founder

 The critical problem that needs solving revolves around passwords.
 How should you pass on the keys to the digital kingdom when you yourself pass on?
 The simple form of a software dead man switch detects your death through a time delay based on system inactivity.
 When the timer goes off, your passwords transfer to the next of kin.
 I've worked in software long enough to know that this solution will have bugs and the false reporting of my death will result in unexpected password transfers...

 Enter Team Password Manager.
 A nifty little bit of software that allows for group sharing of passwords.
 The existence of this tool makes me wonder why we need to wait for the unfortunate end to trigger the sharing of our secrets.
 If the legacy can be trusted to one individual upon your death, then if you choose wisely, you should be able to trust them with your secrets while you live.
-With the passwords, any skilled individual could retrieve or continue to operate the electronic legacy.

 A new idea worth exploring further: Sharing these secrets early could enable new modes of collaboration that our systems prohibit today.